 - The term must have started.
 Official term start dates are as follows – Summer 7/1, Fall 9/1, Winter 12/1, Spring 3/1.

-- At least 3 credits must have officially begun.
+- Courses totaling at least 3 credits must have officially begun.
 Each class has an official start date that may differ from the term start date.
 If your class start date is AFTER the official term start date, funding will not be disbursed until after the class has officially begun.

-Aid is released at the beginning of each term to assist in covering education related costs for the ENTIRE term.
-Federal aid guidelines require you to be in attendance at least 60% of a term in order to have “earned” the entire amount of your federal financial aid.
+Federal aid guidelines require you to be in attendance at least 60% of your course time in order to have “earned” the entire amount of your federal financial aid.
 If students are not in attendance for the entire term, unearned aid will be returned.

 More information on registration, cost per credit, refunds and billing may be found at the College of Graduate Studies webpage.

 Graduate aggregate maximum Direct Loan limit is $138,500.
-No more than $65,500 can be in subsidized loans (no longer available after 2011-2012).
 The graduate debt limit ALSO includes federal student loans received for undergraduate study.

 For students who are enrolled in eligible Certification Programs coordinated by College of Graduate Studies both Undergraduate Annual Loan Limits ($12,500 per academic year) and Undergraduate Aggregate Loan Limits apply.
-Federal guidelines will not allow schools to award loans at graduate levels since this is a program which is offered at the undergraduate level.
-When identifying loan eligibility for certification programs, all previously borrowed undergraduate loans must be counted and cannot exceed an aggregate total of $57,500 for undergraduate independent students and/or for dependent students whose parents were ineligible for Federal Direct PLUS.
-For dependent students whose parents were eligible for PLUS, this maximum is $31,000.
+Federal guidelines will not allow schools to award loans at graduate levels since these programs are offered at the undergraduate level.
+When identifying loan eligibility for certification programs, all previously borrowed undergraduate loans must be counted and cannot exceed an aggregate total of $57,500 for undergraduate independent students and $31,000 for dependent students.

 ACCESS TO GRADUATE LOAN PROGRAMS BEGINS THE ENROLLMENT PERIOD AFTER A STUDENT’S ACCEPTANCE INTO THE COLLEGE OF GRADUATE STUDIES.
 Financial aid cannot be used once you have met your degree requirements.